Estate Planning

 A living trust is a legal entity that holds property for the benefit of named beneficiaries, managed by a trustee according to the grantor's written instructions.
 It works by transferring asset ownership from the individual to the trust during the grantor's lifetime.

 The mechanics are straightforward.
 The grantor creates a trust agreement that names the initial trustee (usually the grantor themselves), a successor trustee, and the beneficiaries who will receive the trust's assets.
-The grantor then retitles assets — real estate, bank accounts, investment accounts, business interests — from their personal name into the trust's name.
+The grantor then retitles assets, real estate, bank accounts, investment accounts, business interests, from their personal name into the trust's name.
 Once retitled, those assets are owned by the trust entity, not by the grantor individually.
-If you want to understand the full creation process, our step-by-step guide on how to set up a living trust covers every stage from drafting through funding.
+If you want to understand the full creation process, our step-by-step guide on creating a living trust Covers every stage from drafting through funding.

 During the grantor's lifetime, a revocable living trust is transparent for tax purposes.
 The grantor reports all trust income on their personal tax return using their Social Security number.
 The grantor can buy and sell trust assets, add or remove property, change beneficiaries, amend the trust terms, or revoke the trust entirely at any time while mentally competent.
 This flexibility is what distinguishes a revocable trust from an irrevocable trust, where the grantor permanently surrenders control.